Skip to main content

 Support to meet your goals

-• The agency will make sure you get the support you need to meet your goals.
+• The agency will support you to meet your goals.

 • The agency will communicate with people on your support team including your services coordinator or personal agent, nurses, behavior specialists, etc.